dimafaller/dotfiles/README.md

 1. DWM slightly changed: opacity in status bar patch + some personal changes to config.h
 2. ZSH now has autosuggestions plugin.
 No oh-my-zsh, and that kind of frameworks.
 Just standalone plugin.
-3. Added some vim plugins.
-CoC for example
-4. Some changes to .config/fontconfig.
-Added some Nerd fonts.
-JetBrainsMono as base for ST, DWM and that kind of stuff.
+3. Some changes to .config/fontconfig.
-5. Some cosmetic changes to dunst.
+4. Some cosmetic changes to dunst.
-.
-SpaceVim is our new text editor.
+5.  --SpaceVim is our new text editor--.
+Nope!
+Nvim is still the best.
 Plugged it a bit.
-It's quite comlicated, but i think to gice it a try.
+	- fzf as search engine
+	- CoC as autocompletion and stuff
+	- defx as filemanager
+	- Goyo for zen writing
+	- Startify for faster work
+	- grubbox for eyes orgasm (got it in Telegram, st and Brave as well)